New Weight Loss Drugs In India- Everything you Need to Know!!

 Figure 2: Key Approval Timeline of Semaglutide And Tirzepatide Brands

 Tirzepatide is available as a subcutaneous injection under the brand names Mounjaro and zepbound.
-Eli Lilly earned FDA approval for Mounjaro in May 2022 to treat type 2 diabetes, making it the first medication to activate both the GLP‑1 and glucose-dependent insulinotropic polypeptide (GIP) receptors simultaneously—hence also known as a, “Twincretin”(Wojtara et.al.,2023).
-In November 2023, the FDA approved Zepbound injection for chronic weight management in adults with obesity, following clinical evidence demonstrating significant weight loss outcomes (FDA News release).
-Then, in December 2024, the FDA approved Zepbound for moderate-to-severe obstructive sleep apnea in adults with obesity, making it the first prescription medication authorized to treat this condition (Figure 2) (reuters , December,2024 ).
+Eli Lilly earned FDA approval for Mounjaro in May 2022 to treat type 2 diabetes, making it the first medication to activate both the GLP‑1 and glucose-dependent insulinotropic polypeptide (GIP) receptors simultaneously—hence also known as a “Twincretin”(Wojtara et.al.,2023).
+In November 2023, the FDA approved Zepbound injection for chronic weight management in adults with obesity, based on clinical evidence demonstrating significant weight loss outcomes (FDA News Release).
+Then, in December 2024, the FDA approved Zepbound for moderate-to-severe obstructive sleep apnea in adults with obesity, making it the first prescription medication authorized to treat this condition (Figure 2) (Reuters, December,2024 ).

 Semaglutide and Tirzepatide – Market Insights